 If you are seeing an odd bulge in some part of your abdomen, you may be looking at a common health problem known as a hernia.
-While not all hernia cases call for surgical repair, the condition may cause discomfort or even, in certain situations, pose an urgent medical danger.
+While not all cases call for hernia repair, the condition may cause discomfort or even, in certain situations, pose an urgent medical danger.

 The term "hernia" describes the bulging of an organ or tissue through another tissue that normally encompasses it and holds it in place.
 This condition usually involves the structures of the upper or lower abdomen, including the groin.
-Some of the various types of hernias include:
+Some of the various types of hernias in adults include:

 Inguinal, femoral, and umbilical hernias are all known to be caused by strain.
 Obesity, pregnancy, and age-related muscle weakness can all contribute to the creation of a hernia.

 Hernia symptoms can vary widely depending on the type, location, and severity of the problem.
 Most commonly, you may see or feel an obvious bulge in your abdomen or groin.
 This bulge may or may not be accompanied by pain, especially when you exert the muscles in that area.

 While most hernias are more annoying than dangerous, occasionally a hernia may become incarcerated, with the tissue becoming stuck in the weak area so it cannot recede.
 If the blood flow is cut off, the hernia is said to be strangulated.
 This is an emergency condition that may cause fever, vomiting, nausea, intense pain, and discoloration at the hernia site.

-Mild hernia symptoms may not require treatment beyond watching and waiting, the wearing of supportive devices, and lifestyle adjustments to minimize strain.
+Mild hernia symptoms may not require hernia treatment beyond watching and waiting, the wearing of supportive devices, and lifestyle adjustments to minimize strain.
 In some cases of hiatal hernia, physical manipulation can pull the stomach down and out of the hiatus.

-An open surgery generally requires a brief hospital stay as well as a two-week followup appointment.
+An open surgery generally requires a brief hospital stay as well as a two-week follow-up appointment.
 You'll need to avoid lifting anything that puts more than 15 pounds of strain on your body.
-Laparscopic surgery patients can usually go home the same day as the procedure.
+Laparoscopic surgery patients can usually go home the same day as the procedure.

 Rolling Hills Medical can provide you with the diagnosis, information, hernia treatment and post-treatment care you need to get your condition firmly under control.
-Call our Torrance CA clinic today at (424) 267-2487 to schedule an initial consultation.
+Call our Torrance CA clinic today at 424-250-8699 to schedule an initial consultation.